darenmalfait/darenui/CONTRIBUTE.md

 ### Updating packages

-There is a Command line interface for simplifying the process of bulk updating dependencies across multiple Lerna or Yarn Workspace packages.
+There is a Command line interface for simplifying the process of bulk updating dependencies across multiple Lerna or yarn Workspace packages.

 Simply run the lernaupdate command in the root of a Lerna-based project: